AmandaHJLIS/MarcViiew/README.md

 MarcViiew field definitions and Wiiext may not be compatible with your LMS.
 Please refer to your LMS procedures for configuration.

-Thanks to GameTDB, the Library of Congress, ISO/TC 46, and Boipurple for the resources and standards used by the project.

 ## License

 This project is licensed under the MIT License.
 See the (LICENSE) file for details.